Read all the instructions carefully

 your study might reconcile two apparently conflicting studies.

-your study might extend a prior paper, and the other might provide reasonable methods for that.
+your study might extend one prior paper, and the other might provide reasonable methods for that.

 etc